 HelloFresh optimises home deliveries with OptiFlow

 The enormous growth of meal kit supplier HelloFresh has put increasing pressure on their logistics and planning processes.
-To address this and to be able to handle future growth, the company called PTV Logistics.
-The estimated savings potential of around 6%, which was identified during a Proof of Concept, was surpassed significantly in practice with the SaaS route optimisation software OptiFlow.
+To address this and to be able to handle future growth, the company called in PTV Logistics.
+The estimated savings potential of around 6%, which was identified during the Proof of Concept pilot, was surpassed significantly in practice with the SaaS route optimisation software OptiFlow.

 As a result, drivers’ routes are more effective, and planners have more time to work on strategic improvements.
 This enables HelloFresh to work more sustainably and to further optimise the services it provides to its customers.
 HelloFresh is on the rise all over Europe.
 The meal kit supplier’s Benelux branch has a major advantage here.
 This organisation controls all its own logistics tools.
 Four years ago, HelloFresh deliberately took transportation planning and execution into its own hands.
 “This gives us much better control of operations, enabling us to offer excellent service to our customers.
 It also allows us to be at the forefront of new developments such as deliveries with electric vehicles,” says Head of Planning, Jasper van Dooijeweert.

 Ingredients for complex logistics